berk420/StockPredictionApplication/README.md

 - Communication between Database and .NET web api will be Dapper
 - Add Vendor (Redis) to API
 - Query folder will be add for API
+- Route Constraints for API
+- Content Negatiation for API
+- More endpoint for spesific industry's balance sheet item in API (according to StockAnalyz)
+- Iron and steel industry etc. will be added

+## 2.4.0 (Upcoming)
+- Current stock price information will be add and data will take via alphavantage.co API

-## 2.3.0 (Upcoming features)
+## 2.3.0
 - Able to see the balance sheet values ​​in gold basis
-- Iron and steel industry etc. will be added
 - Revise to ToolSide

 ## 2.2.0